Geopolitical Risk and Global Threats

 You may not know whether or when an adversary will strike, but at least you know what kinds of weapons he has in his arsenal and how those proverbial weapons could hurt you.

-Similarly, with geopolitical risk, a responsible CISO takes command by understanding the global threat landscape, getting a grasp on potential harm at a macro level – this reduces uncertainty.
+Similarly, with geopolitical risk, a responsible CISO takes command by understanding the global threat landscape, and getting a grasp on potential harm at a macro level – this reduces uncertainty.

 You may not know whether or when a geopolitical event will occur, but at least you know what activities could happen and how they could impact your company.